-The secrecy of what we share on the internet is one of the concerns raised by recent scandals concerning the data harvesting like Cambridge Analytica.
+The secrecy of what we share on the internet is one of the concerns raised by recent scandals such as the data harvesting carried out by Cambridge Analytica.

 Nonetheless, Italian consumers are willing to give access to their personal data under certain conditions.

-This is one of the findings of a Celent research about customers view about the use of social network in the insurance business.
-In this study, involving 32 Italian insurers and 323 consumers, many singular findings could be found: first, a majority of customers already expect that companies use their data.
-Although Insurers believe that this is a good thing, given that they make diligent use of their information, consumers think otherwise because they lack confidence.
+This is one of the findings of a Celent research study on customers’ views about the use of social networks in the insurance business.
+This study, involving 32 Italian insurers and 323 consumers, revealed a number of significant findings: firstly, that a majority of customers already expect companies to use their data.
+Although insurers believe that this is a good thing, given that they make diligent use of their information, consumers think otherwise due to trust issues.

-It doesn’t mean they no longer want to share their personal data, for example, to be more active in the value chain of the insurance process and obtain a better premium deal.
+This does not mean they no longer want to share their personal data in order, for example, to be more active in the value chain of the insurance process and to obtain a better premium deal.

-Even if the customers are willing to interact more with machines and robots than Insurers, the treatment of personal data has some juridical issues that need to be clarified.
-Hence, we asked some questions to Silvia Tironzelli, Legal Counsel of RGI Group.
+Even if customers are more willing to interact with machines and robots than insurers, the processing of personal data raises some legal issues that need to be clarified.
+Hence, we put some questions to Silvia Tironzelli, Legal Counsel for the RGI Group.

-Even if customers seem to enjoy giving their personal data for a more participatory stance in the insurance companies, which issues would be raised with deeper access to private data, speaking in juridical terms?
+Even if customers seem to enjoy giving their personal data in return for greater participation in insurance companies, what are the issues that would be raised by greater access to private data, speaking in legal terms?

-The protection of personal data is an issue that, in recent years, has increasingly taken on central importance in the legal landscape, reverberating its effects also on the insurance, economic, social and political scenarios around the world.
+The protection of personal data is an issue that, in recent years, has increasingly taken on central importance in the legal landscape, with its effects also impacting insurance, economic, social and political scenarios around the world.

-The European regulation scenario rushed into new laws that recently came into effect, such as the GDPR, that is affecting all the business world, the insurance scenario included; which requires a high focus on transparency, the correctness of behaviors toward the customers, contractual information, contracts execution, and customer protection.
-Thus, the lack of transparency in the processing of data exposes companies to the risk of penalties.
-Therefore, organizations need legal bases to process customer personal data to avoid misconduct and wrongdoings and to enhance company reputation and credibility.
+The European regulation scenario pushed through some new laws that recently came into effect, such as the GDPR, which affect the entire business world, including insurance; this has entailed a high focus on transparency, the correctness of behaviour towards customers, contractual information, the performance of contracts and customer protection.
+A lack of transparency in the processing of data exposes companies to the risk of penalties.
+Organizations therefore need legal bases to process their customers’ personal data in order to avoid misconduct and wrongdoings and to enhance their company’s reputation and credibility.

-Additionally, by legally leveraging customer data gives Companies the possibility to offer customized services and products with added values and designed to meet customer specific needs, which is one of the best ways to build loyalty and trust.
+Additionally, by legally leveraging customer data, companies are able to offer customized services and products with added value that are designed to meet specific customer needs, which is one of the best ways to build loyalty and trust.

-Using apps and robots after data harvesting scandals raise serious doubts on their safety in case by eventual hacker attacks.
-Which measures could be put in place for obtaining that best security?
+After the data harvesting scandals, the use of apps and robots raises serious doubts on their safety in the event of hacker attacks.
+What measures could be put in place to ensure optimal security?

-In a digital world in which each of us is immersed, consciously but more often unconsciously, even cyber threats, implemented in the most various and most invasive ways, are aimed at acquiring information and therefore attacking public entities and Companies database.
+In the digital world in which we are all immersed, consciously but more often than not unconsciously, cyber threats, implemented in the most varied and most invasive ways, are aimed at acquiring information and therefore attack public entities and company databases.

-Companies must create new partnerships with reliable and certified technological partners that guarantee excellent levels of data security to deal with the impact of the revolutionary technology changes sweeping the world, and providing Insurer’s valuable peace of mind concerning the protection of database.
+Companies must create new partnerships with reliable and certified technological partners that guarantee excellent levels of data security to deal with the impact of the revolutionary technology changes sweeping the world, so as to provide insurers with valuable peace of mind concerning the protection of their databases.

-So the questions are pivotal but could be overcome for the sake of both customers and insurers.
+So, these are key questions, but which can be overcome for the sake of both customers and insurers.

 RGI Legal Counsel